-Explaining Stablecoins and How They Work
+What are Stablecoins and How do They Work?

 Stablecoins are cryptocurrencies that maintain a stable price.
 This is done in either of two ways.
 Firstly by backing the stablecoin with assets or adjusting the supply of the coins in circulation.
 The coin is kept stable to avoid wild price swings that you get with regular cryptocurrencies.

 Someone came up with the idea for stablecoins because cryptocurrencies are volatile.
 In fact even within an hour the price of a cryptocurrency can fluctuate wildly.
 Due to this you never really know where you stand.
 So people cannot use regular cryptocurrencies for day to day payments.

 As a result stablecoins were created to take advantage of the best of both worlds.
 They benefit from being a crypto while at the same time they have a stable price.
 Like this you always know where you stand.